CLSherrod/clsherrod.github.io/now.md

 ### Last Read Books
 - I read [Generative AI for Busy Business Leaders: How to Use AI With Your Team (A short book that covers simple frameworks and strategies for using gen AI at work)](https://amzn.to/436CyX3) which gave some ideas on how to implement AI into my business.
-- I also read [Email Reputation Explained Well](https://amzn.to/3V9gzwA) which helped me clean up my newsletter lists and increase my deliverability.
+- And before that I read [Email reputation explained well: How to keep your domains’ reputation clean while growing your business, from someone who had to learn the hard way by Nicolò Rebughini](https://amzn.to/3V9gzwA) which helped me clean up my newsletter lists and increase my deliverability.

 ## Watched
 - I love watching foreign movies.
 A different perspective.
 Recently I enjoyed [Restore Point](https://www.imdb.com/title/tt9362492/?ref_=fn_al_tt_1) a good sci-fi movie from the Czech Republic.